June 03, 2013

 With online PR, traditional media brands may still be a target, but often online PR targets online properties, along with an array of other platforms and networks, from search to social.
 This online approach influences:

-The outreach for online PR may be both direct & indirect.
-The business can employ hashtags and keywords alongside email and snail mail.
-At the heart of both traditional and online PR is story-telling.
-This is never going away; story-telling and quality content help position stories for absorption, both online and off.
+The outreach for online PR may be both direct and indirect.
+The business can employ social hashtags and search keywords alongside email and snail mail.
+Propelling both traditional and online PR is story-telling.
+This is never going away: Story-telling and quality content help position stories for absorption, both online and off.

 There are a wide variety of tactics and proportions — with some favoring search while others favor placing online content as editorials and guest blogs.
 Online PR incorporates journalism, creative writing and story-telling, sales, media, SEO, social media, community management, customer relations, web design and on and on.